anmehta26/social-fitness-app/README.md

 A new Flutter project.
 Built using Flutter SDK and Cubit package.

-Watch these videos, demonstrating the latest progress on this project: \n Welcome Page: https://www.youtube.com/watch?v=snjKFIbPU20 Home Page: https://www.youtube.com/watch?v=xiZaQlbTpP4
+Watch these videos, demonstrating the latest progress on this project:

+Welcome Page: https://www.youtube.com/watch?v=snjKFIbPU20
+Home Page: https://www.youtube.com/watch?v=xiZaQlbTpP4